-Cats typically do not have trouble giving birth but that doesn’t mean that problems can’t arise.
+Cats typically do not have trouble giving birth, but that doesn’t mean problems can’t arise.
 If the mother had fallen ill before the birth or is experiencing birthing difficulties, this could very well result in her rejecting her offspring.

 Another reason why cats reject a kitten is due to illness or deformity.
-A mother cat will be able to identify illness, birth defects, or weakness and may choose to reject certain kittens entirely because of this reason and will put all her focus on the healthy, viable kittens.
-Female cats will commonly reject those she does not feel have a high chance of survival.
+A mother cat will be able to identify illness, birth defects, or weakness and may reject certain kittens entirely because of this reason and will focus all her focus on the healthy, viable kittens.
+Female cats will commonly reject those they do not feel have a high chance of survival.

 The Kittens Have Become Independent

-You will notice a mother cat begins to distance herself from her kittens when they start becoming more independent.
-Rather than being nurturing and motherly, she may start to treat them like any other cat when it comes to interactions.
+You will notice that a mother cat begins to distance herself from her kittens when they become more independent.
+Rather than being nurturing and motherly, she may treat them like any other cat regarding interactions.

-The wearing process usually begins between 4 and 5 weeks, though kittens typically shouldn’t leave their mothers they reach at least 12 weeks of age.
-Some mother cats may reject their kittens as soon as they feel they’ve gained enough independence.
+The weaning process usually begins between 4 and 5 weeks, though kittens typically shouldn’t leave their mothers until they reach at least 12 weeks of age.
+Some mother cats reject their kittens as soon as they feel they’ve gained enough independence.

-If the kittens are still too young to leave mom, you need to contact your vet for guidance on how to properly care for them during the time gap.
+If the kittens are still too young to leave, you need to contact your vet for guidance on caring for them during the time gap.

 Can Cats Recognize Their Grown Offspring?

-Even though a mother cat may not miss her kittens due to instinct, is it possible for her to recognize her grown offspring and vice versa?
-The answer is no, cats are not able to recognize their relatives if they have been separated then reunited after time.
-They do not have the concept of understanding what family is.
+Even though a mother cat may not miss her kittens due to instinct, can she recognize her grown offspring and vice versa?
+The answer is no; cats cannot recognize their relatives if they have been separated and reunited later.
+They do not have a concept of what family is.

-That being said, kittens that end up residing in the household with their mothers will keep that recognition since they would have no separation period, but they will end up just being typical housemates.
-In these cases, some mother cats may show extended motherly behavior to their older kittens.
+However, kittens who live in the household with their mothers will recognize them since they had no separation period, but they will end up just being typical housemates.
+In those cases, some cats may show more motherly behavior toward their older kittens.

 Mother cats may not miss their kittens after they are weaned and leave the home, but they are still devoted and caring mothers during the time their kittens need them.
-This is just part of the natural order of the animal kingdom, as cats are unable to process the concept of family in the way that humans do.
+This is just part of the animal kingdom’s natural order, as cats cannot process the concept of family in the way that humans do.